VirtoCommerce/vc-module-bulk-actions/README.md

 **applicableTypes** – reserved.
 Not used yet.

 **dataSourceFactory** - the factory for the creation of your DataSource.
-You can check the type of the passed context and create your own data source in accordance with your logic.
+You can check the type of the passed context and create your own data source in accordance with your logics.

 **actionFactory** – the factory for the creation of your bulk action.
 Here you also can check the type of the passed context and create your bulk action.

 **permissions** – an array of strings with permission descriptions.
-These permissions will be checked by BAM for current authorized user.
+These permissions will be checked by BAM for the current authorized user.
 Permissions can be managed in admin UI.

 Further, resolve your BulkActionProviderStorage and pass into it your bulk action provider instance: